Weldmicheal/ttm4175/a1/lab-a1-2.md

 	}

 	/*
-	 * Reads a file with the given name and extracts its content as a String.
+	 * Reads a file with the given name and extracts its
-	 * The file should be placed right under the Eclipse project of this application.
+	 * content as a String.
+The file should be placed right
+	 * under the Eclipse project of this application.
 	 */
 	public static String loadFromFile(String fileName) {
 		try {
 			File file = new File(fileName);
 			if(!file.exists()) {
-				System.err.println("Could not find the file.
-Is it placed correctly and is the name right?");
+				System.err.println("Could not find the file."
+				  + "Is it placed correctly and is the name right?");
-				System.err.println("Was searching for: " + file.getAbsolutePath());
+				System.err.println("Was searching for: "
+				  + file.getAbsolutePath());
 			}
 			InputStream stream = new FileInputStream(file);
 			Scanner scanner = new Scanner(stream, "UTF-8");